 What is Dental Tourism?

-do so privately.
-The cost of cosmetic procedures can quickly mount up, with treatments such as veneers or implants potentially costing thousands.
+The cost of dental services, especially cosmetic procedures can quickly mount up, with treatments such as veneers or implants potentially costing thousands.

-Dental care costs in Canada are growing greatly, to the point where unless you have insurance, extensive care may be unavailable.
+Dental care costs in Canada are growing greatly, to the point where unless you have insurance, extensive care may simply be unavailable.
 Even with insurance, the insurance companies will go to great lengths to disallow services to increase their own profitability.
-This is true in the UK and the US.
+This is true in the UK, Canada and the US.

-This is one of the reasons why 144,000 people travelled abroad for healthcare in 2016 (a 198% rise from 2014) in the UK alone, which includes ‘dental tourism’ travelling to have cosmetic dental procedures carried out, usually in eastern European countries for the UK and Mexico for Canada and the US.
+This is one of the reasons why in the UK alone, 144,000 people travelled abroad for healthcare in 2016 (a 198% rise from 2014) – which included ‘dental tourism’ – travelling to have cosmetic and other dental procedures carried out, usually in eastern European countries for the UK and Mexico and Costa Rica, for Canada and the US.

-As costs increase, so does dental tourism’.
-The combined costs of flights, hotels and the dental procedure abroad is often significantly cheaper than getting the procedure done privately in that country, so it’s no surprise that this option is tempting to some people.
+As costs increase, so does dental tourism.
+The combined costs of flights, hotels and the dental procedure abroad is often significantly cheaper than getting the procedure done privately in that country, so it’s no surprise that this option is tempting for many.

 There are differences when having dental treatment abroad.